Principles of Finance (FIN 311)

 .
 Time: Tuesday-Thursday 12:30-1:45

-Text: Foundations of Financial Management 15th ed. by Block, Hirt, and Danielson, (B), McGraw-Hill ISBN-978-0-07-786161-2.
+Text: Foundations of Financial Management 16th ed. by Block, Hirt, and Danielson, (B), McGraw-Hill ISBN-9781259277160.
 Students should have financial calculator (TI BA-II or II+ or TI 83+, TI84, or TI89).
 If you bought a graphing calculator for MATH 116 or 121, you have the right one.
 I will be handing out my Notes on Finance (S) in class as the semester progresses.

 Prerequisites: ACCT 210 (but NOT ACCT 211), ECON 101-102, MATH 116 or 121, ENG 101-102.
 The mathematics prerequisite is very important.
 Students who attempt this class before finishing it generally drop the class within a few weeks.

-Homework: I will assign problems each Thursday due the following Tuesday when we will discuss them.
+Homework: I will assign problems each Thursday due the following Tuesday in section 01 and each Monday in section 10 for the next Monday when we will discuss them.
 This discussion will include additional parts of some the problems not assigned at first and new problems suggested by student questions.
-Do not think that because we will go over the answers on Tuesday that you can afford not to try them first.
+Do not think that because we will go over the answers on Tuesday or next Monday that you can afford not to try them first.
 Finance is not a spectator sport.
 These problems are the heart of the course.
 They often reappear on subsequent quizzes.
 I will collect homework and check it in but not grade it.

-Attendance: I do not usually take attendance after the first week, however I may take attendance on a few Tuesdays.
-See the section on homework.
+Attendance: I do not take attendance, however see the section on homework.

 Plagiarism: Please review Roosevelt’s policy on plagiarism www.roosevelt.edu/plagiarism.

 Religious Holidays: Roosevelt’s policy is to accommodate students who will be celebrating religious holidays, and my policy is to be flexible.
-Talk to me , and we will work something out.
+Passover begins the evening of Monday April 10, and even if you do not have plans your parents will.
+That is part of their job.
+Talk to me in the first couple of weeks, and we will work something out.

 Student Learning Objectives: Business Discipline Principles, Quantitative Techniques, Business Ethics